codtilidie/nepali_embosed_number_plate_detection/README.md

     ├── detect_image.py # Script to detect plates from an image ├── detect_video.py # Script to detect plates from a video ├── requirements.txt # Python dependencies
+    |── results.csv # to view the reuslts for the detect_video
     └── README.md # This file